vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 If you are creating an AKS connection, you will need to configure the following parameters to avoid AKS-specific errors:

 - Set the `VANTAGE_KUBE_SKIP_TLS_VERIFY` environment variable to `true`.
 This setting is controlled by `agent.disableKubeTLSverify` within the Helm chart.
 For details, see the [TLS verify error](/kubernetes_agent#tls-verify-error-when-scraping-nodes) section.
 - Configure the `VANTAGE_NODE_ADDRESS_TYPES` environment variable, which is controlled by the `agent.nodeAddressTypes` in the Helm chart.
+In this case, the type to use for your cluster will most likely be `InternalIP`.
 For configuration details, see the [DNS lookup error](/kubernetes_agent#dns-lookup-error) section.

 ### (Optional) Enable Collection of Annotations and Namespace Labels {#enable-annotations-namespace-labels}